New South Wales D55 class locomotive: Operations

 The members of this class spent most of their days attached to depots at Enfield, Goulburn, Harden, Junee and Cowra operating on the Illawarra and Main South lines.
 They were seldom used on the Main Western or Main Northern lines.

 In 1946, given the contemporary discontent and industrial action in the coalfields following World War II, it was decided to convert seventy of the class to oil burners.
-The 55 class was chosen as unlike the other two sub-divisions of the Standard Goods engines their absence of eccentrics for any inside valve gear immediately adjacent to the firebox throatplate gave adequate room for the installation of the new equipment, specifically the burner and its piping at the firebox and ashpan.
+The 55 class was chosen as, unlike the other two sub-divisions of the Standard Goods engines, the absence of eccentrics for any inside valve gear immediately adjacent to the firebox throatplate gave adequate room for the installation of the new equipment, specifically the burner and its piping at the firebox and ashpan.
 The tenders were fitted with a 2400 impgal fuel tank.
 The fuel oil was injected into the firebox by a jet of steam from the locomotive boiler, the flow being controlled by the fireman.
 The first six locomotives converted were fitted to burn distillate which was five times the cost of coal firing, although it was hoped that reduced servicing times would offset some of that extra cost.

 When cheaper crude oil became available the locomotives were again modified to allow them to burn this heavier product.
 This required the installation of heating coils in the tank and pre-heating adjacent to the burner to ensure complete atomisation.
 A further 10 were converted in 1947, followed by another 54 in 1949.
 As the crisis passed, the oil burning locomotives were withdrawn as they were still four times more expensive to run than the coal-fired ones.
 Sixteen were converted back to coal firing and the remainder stored.
 The last oil burning 55 class was 5591 which was withdrawn in February 1959.

 A distinctive feature of the oil burning locomotives was a hinged lid provided over the chimney to protect the boiler tubes and flues from sudden cooling when the oil fire was cut off.

 Although designed to work freight trains, two were modified with specially balanced coupled wheels to operate the Cooma Mail south of Goulburn.

 The last was withdrawn from Enfield Locomotive Depot in June 1967.
 Of the Standard Goods engines, the 55 class were thus the first to be retired.